yashar1386/Swiftbot-tunnel-vision/README.md

 Command-Line Interface: The program is controlled via a user-friendly command-line interface, using the SwiftBot's buttons for specific commands.

-Technologies Used
-Java: The primary programming language for the project.

 Object-Oriented Programming (OOP): The code is structured using OOP principles to ensure a modular, scalable, and maintainable design.